 - Follow up in person or via phone

-- Issue Weed Notice according to Weed Control Act—control action required or will be done by the county, at the landowner’s expense
+- Issue Weed Notice according to the Weed Control Act—control action required or will be done by the county, at the landowner’s expense

 If prohibited noxious weeds are found on properties, Lamont County will: